proudmuslim-dev/proudmuslim.tech/src/forge-intro/forge-introduction.md

  [**BetterPacksGUI**](https://github.com/dreamhopping/BetterPacksGUI/releases/tag/1.0.0 "Download BPG") | A mod for 1.8.9 that automatically reloads the texture pack list when you add a new texture pack & allows you to delete/move packs once they are not selected.
  [**BetterChat**](https://www.curseforge.com/minecraft/mc-mods/better-chat/files/3249065 "Download BetterChat") | An overall awesome chat mod that lets you add smooth animations for messages and repositoning chat very easily as well as changing chat width and width and maybe more!
  [**Custom Sky mod**](https://www.youtube.com/watch?v=i8ZgEzpqdAM "Download Custom sky mod") | Allows you to easily change your custom sky within a GUI |
+ [**Wyvtilities**](https://github.com/wyvest/Wyvtilities/releases/latest "Download Wyvtils") | Allows you to check GEXP easily, highlight your name in chat, and block discord invites in chat.

 ## Mods you should avoid - Alternatives

 | Mod | Reason |